-Only doctors with a license to prescribe and administer Vivitrol can legally provide this medication.
-Sometimes, this can make it difficult to find Vivitrol shot locations in your area.
+Vivitrol is a once-monthly shot used to treat alcohol or opioid dependence.
+Only trained doctors with a license to prescribe and administer Vivitrol can legally provide this mixed suspension medication.

 The Importance of Medication-Assisted Treatment